db4j/pupl/PUPL-FAQ.md

 what are the goals of this license ?

 - provide end users and ISVs with predictable future costs
+  - encourage adoption
+  - encourage developer collaboration
 - provide the developer with income if the software is widely used
 - encourage development of useable software, vs tools that will drive support-based income

 copyright nqzero 2016